ethanhjennings/termportal/README.md

 ## Issues
 - No security!
-- Commands like "top" and other commands that move the cursor stop displaying correctly after a while.
+- Commands like "top" that move the cursor stop displaying correctly after a while.

 ## Kudos